 The project started operations in December of 2011 as the largest solar energy system in the Commonwealth of Virginia.
 Solar power at W&L represents a natural outgrowth of the University’s commitment to environmental sustainability and leadership on energy issues.

-Secure Futures initially owned and operated the W&L solar energy system through its subsidiary, Lexington Solar LLC.
-W&L entered into a 20-year lease agreement with Lexington Solar with the option to purchase the system in the future.
+Secure Futures initially owned and operated the W&L solar energy system through a 20-year lease agreement with the option to purchase the system in the future.
 In 2017, after having seen the high performance of the solar array over the previous five years, the university exercised its option to purchase the system from Secure Futures.

 Building Community Resilience: American-made Equipment and Local Partners

 - Johann Zimmerman, structural engineer from Harrisonburg, VA, designed the parking deck steel support structure.

 - Nick Brash, structural engineer of Lexington, VA reviewed and certified the solar panel roof load for Lewis Hall.

 - Harman Construction, Inc. of Harrisonburg, VA served as general contractor for installing the parking deck structure.

 - Liphart Steel in Verona, VA, an employee-owned company, fabricated the steel and erected the steel structure.